You do not need to be a phone guru to have a working Phone.

 First, if you’re a jet-settler, you can switch to different available wireless service providers to avoid roaming fees when you’re travelling.
 Just buy a SIM from a local service provider; this way, you’ll have a local number and pay local prices for calls and messages.

 Second, unlocked phones don’t come with long-term carrier contracts.
-That means you can change carriers when you see an opening for more favourable rates or service.
+That means you can change carriers when you see an opening for more favourable rates or services.
 If you hate calling customer service or can’t handle any more dropped calls, you should jump for joy.